Jictyvoo/thenafter-dart/README.md

 # Thenafter - Dart

-The dart implementation of `thenafter`, a library that parses **BNF** `.grm` file and produces the first and follow sets.
+The dart implementation of `thenafter`, a library that parses the **BNF** `.grm` file and produces the first and follow sets.
-This implementation also generated synthatic functions from the grammar.
+This implementation also generates syntactic functions from the grammar.

 ## Getting Started